 Joint Testimony of the New York City Transit Riders Council and the Long Island Rail Road Commuter Council to the

-My name is Bradley Brashears and I am a Queens resident, here today representing both the New York City Transit Riders Council (TRC) and the Long Island Rail Road Commuter Council.
-The Councils are members of the Permanent Citizens Advisory Committee to the MTA (PCAC), and were established by the New York State Legislature in 1981 as the official voice of MTA riders.
+Good Evening.
+I am Sheila Binesh, Brooklyn resident and rider.
+Tonight, I am representing both the New York City Transit Riders Council and the Long Island Rail Road Commuter Council.
+The Councils are members of the Permanent Citizens Advisory Committee to the MTA (PCAC), and were established by the New York State Legislature in 1981 as the official voice of the riders.